Cantemo logging

 For more advanced configuration, a specific logging configuration can be added to the file /etc/cantemo/portal/logging.conf which will override the settings made in the System Settings.

-Portal uses the standard Python logging module, with an external configuration file that can configure the logging in multiple ways.
+Cantemo uses the standard Python logging module, with an external configuration file that can configure the logging in multiple ways.

 Please see the Python logging documentation or for the relevant documentation for your version of python for more information.
 This documentation also gives in depth knowledge of the logging module with regards to the components: loggers, handlers, filters and formatters.
-The information contained below is a primer with regards to logging with Portal.
+The information contained below is a primer with regards to logging with Cantemo.

 Log levels